 preliminary work on untested and novel ideas;

-new expertise or new approaches to "established" research
+application of new expertise or new approaches to "established" research topics;

 Investigators are strongly encouraged to contact the NSF program(s) most germane to the proposal topic before submitting an SGER proposal.
 This will facilitate determining whether the proposed work meets the guidelines described above and availability and appropriateness for SGER funding, or whether the work is more appropriate for submission as a fully reviewed proposal.
 The project description must be brief (no more than two to five pages) and include clear statements as to why the proposed research should be considered particularly exploratory and high risk, the nature and significance of its potential impact on the field, and why an SGER grant would be a suitable means of supporting the work.